Minoru/blog.tty8.org/posts/2013-10-01-novice-mind-blown-by-applying-one-of-unix-principles.markdown

 run Windows under VMWare so he could use his printer and play some games.
 He knew the principle, he just never had an opportunity to apply it.
 Before.

-"Why, you could just run the OS you have installed on your HDD already!" — I said.
+"Why, you could just run the OS you already have installed on your HDD!", I said.
 After a minute of staring in amazement[^thus-the-title], and then some more to set things up, we had everything nice and running.